Learn

 Early Concussion Education

-Stress Management
+Stress management

 What is stress?

 Stress is what you feel when you’re very worried, tense, or upset about something.
 When you have stress, you may feel overwhelmed or under threat.
-Stress is a body’s way or reacting to a challenge.
+Stress is a body’s way of reacting to a challenge.
 Stress is normal, especially when you have a health problem like a concussion.

-Signs and Symptoms of Stress
+Signs and symptoms of stress

 Symptom - Thinking Thinking